Tore André Flo

-Tore André Flo (born 15 June 1973) is a Norwegian former professional football striker and coach who is the manager of 1. divisjon club Sogndal.
+Tore André Flo (born 15 June 1973) is a Norwegian professional football coach and a former striker who previously was the manager of 1. divisjon club Sogndal.

 He was capped 76 times, scoring 23 goals for Norway, and represented his country in 1998 FIFA World Cup and UEFA Euro 2000, and scored Norway's first goal when Norway won 2–1 against Brazil and advanced to the second round of the 1998 World Cup.

 During his professional career, he played for Sogndal, Tromsø and Brann in Tippeligaen, before he moved abroad and played for Chelsea.
 After a successful spell with the English club, he was sold to Rangers for £12 million and became the most expensive Norwegian player.
 Flo later had spells at Sunderland, Siena, Vålerenga and Leeds United before he announced his retirement in March 2008.
 He later made two comebacks; for Milton Keynes Dons in November 2008 and the Norwegian club Sogndal in March 2011.
 In August 2012 he announced his retirement for the third time.
 He subsequently rejoined Chelsea as a member of their coaching staff.

 Early life

-Flo hails from the village of Flo in the municipality of Stryn in Sogn og Fjordane, Norway.
-He comes from a family of footballers, and was capped for Norway.
+Flo hails from the village of Flo in Stryn Municipality in Sogn og Fjordane, Norway.
+He comes from a family of footballers.